 The greatest auto racing spectacle coming in week and half.
 Been huge fan of the Indy 500 since I was a kid.
 This is one of few card sets dedicated to the race.
 The set consist of 81 cards based from 1992 Indy 500 race.
 I remember the race as one of worse ones with numerous accidents resulting multiple drivers getting sent to the hospital.
-It was already grim month of May prior to the race with big crashes (Rick Mears sliding down the track sideways) and injuries (3-time Formula 1 champion Nelson Piquet, attempting make his first ever Indy 500, broke both his legs) and a death (Jovy Marcelo) from crashes during practice and qualifying.
+It was already grim month of May prior to the race with big crashes (Rick Mears sliding down the track sideways) and injuries (3-time Formula 1 champion Nelson Piquet, attempting make his first ever Indy 500, broke both his legs) and a death (Jovy Marcelo) during practice and qualifying.
 The race ended in only high note with a duel to the finish.
 This post will include links to the race.
 On to the cards.

 20 - Jeff Andretti - first 33 cards feature drivers' starting position from 1992 Indy 500 race.
 Front listed driver's finishing position.
 Back of the card feature picture of the driver and the car when they qualified along with speed and team they drove for.
 Strange how Jeff is driving for legendary A.J.
 Foyt after Foyt blasted him the previous year.
 The youngest son of legendary Mario Andretti broke both of his legs in one of most violent crashes at the speedway.
 To his day I still wince when I watch the clip.

 1 - Roberto Guerrero - pole sitter with, at the time, fastest qualifying speed of 232.482.
 He didn't make it to the green flag as he crashed it during the pace laps.
 That audible laugh from a fan will live on.

 24 - Buddy Lazier - his race ended when his Buick V-6 engine expired.
 He would win Indy 500 in 1996, the year Indycar and CART split.